Learning Time-optimized Path Tracking with or without Sensory Feedback: Approach

 \subsubsection{Termination of episodes}

-In the case of a successful task execution, an episode is terminated after a specified number of time steps.
+In case of a successful task execution, an episode is terminated after a specified number of time steps.
 However, during training we define additional conditions that lead to an early termination of an episode.
 For path tracking without sensory feedback, an episode is terminated if the deviation $d$ between the generated path and the reference path exceeds a predefined threshold.
 The ball-on-plate task is additionally terminated if the ball falls from the plate.
 In case of the bipedal humanoid \mbox{ARMAR-4}, an episode is terminated if the robot falls over.
 Note that the reward assigned to an action is never negative.
-For that reason, early termination is avoided during the learning process as it leads to a smaller sum of rewards.
+For that reason, early termination leads to a lower sum of rewards and the neural network learns to avoid early termination during the training process.